What You'll Learn

 Important Annualization Rules

-- You can only take credit for contributions actually made — not planned or promised contributions.
+- Actual contributions only: You can only take credit for contributions actually made — not planned or promised contributions.

-- The benefit must be provided to the individual worker for whom you are claiming the credit.
+- Individual worker basis: The benefit must be provided to the individual worker for whom you are claiming the credit.

-- You cannot take credit for benefits that the employer is legally required to provide (such as Social Security contributions, workers' compensation, or unemployment insurance).
+- No legally required benefits: You cannot take credit for benefits that the employer is legally required to provide (Social Security, workers' compensation, unemployment insurance).

-- Paid time off (vacation days, holidays, sick leave) can count as a fringe benefit only if it is part of a bona fide plan and the employer can document the cost.
+- PTO documentation: Paid time off (vacation, holidays, sick leave) can count only if it is part of a bona fide plan and the employer can document the cost.

 What Does NOT Count as a Fringe Benefit Credit